Tax Management India. Com

 X X X X Extracts X X X X

-..... e by the transporter, Commissioner was justified in confirming the same.
+..... light of the statements made by the transporter, Commissioner was justified in confirming the same.
 Shri R.K.
 Pardeshi submits that the Commissioner has rightly observed that going by the settled position in law regarding presumptive evidences and burden of proof, the burden in the instant case, is first on the Department to prove that the code number "S" One Tex/Dying' were belonging to M/s.
 Indo Green.
 By observing so he has referred to the show cause notice, which has brought out the Modus Operandi adopted by the appellant.
 It has been clarified by the Commissioner that it is only w.e.f.
 April 2001 onwards, when the Compounded Levy Scheme was done away with, that the appellant started indulging in clearing the goods in their code name.
 The Commissioner has also referred to the fact that during the course of search of their appellant factory, one truck loaded with grey fabrics and carrying documents which indicated the name of the party as 'S One Tex/Dying', which show that the name 'S One Tex/ Dying' refers to the appellant only.
 11. We have heard the submissions made by both the sides and have gone through the impugned order.
-The fact of search of the appellant's premises and seizure of the excess fo .....
+The fact of search of the appellant's premises and .....

 X X X X Extracts X X X X